Judecoin/judecoin/README.md

 **Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Monero is able to ensure that transactions are not only untraceable but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

-**Decentralization:** The utility of Monero depends on its decentralised peer-to-peer consensus network - anyone should be able to run the monero software, validate the integrity of the blockchain, and participate in all aspects of the monero network using consumer-grade commodity hardware.
-Decentralization of the monero network is maintained by software development that minimizes the costs of running the monero software and inhibits the proliferation of specialized, non-commodity hardware.
+**Decentralization:** The utility of judecoin depends on its decentralised peer-to-peer consensus network - anyone should be able to run the judecon software, validate the integrity of the blockchain, and participate in all aspects of the judecoin network using consumer-grade commodity hardware.
+Decentralization of the monero network is maintained by software development that minimizes the costs of running the judecoin software and inhibits the proliferation of specialized, non-commodity hardware.

 ## About this project